I tried translating an entire Word document with the Cloud Translation API

 Reference: Pricing Page: Pricing | Google Cloud

-Measured processing time was approximately 1–2 seconds.
+Processing time was approximately 1–2 seconds as measured.

-7. Attribution ("Machine Translated by Google")
+7. About Attribution ("Machine Translated by Google")

 This field is not PDF-specific; it is common to the entire translateDocument (document translation) feature.